What to Expect

 We know players can get antsy between games theorizing and waiting for the next event so we encourage players to stay in the loop between games by participating on the forums and the Google+ Community or Facebook page.
 By doing so, everyone can participate in an exchange of information learned in previous games and BGAs, share ideas and theories and plan their next adventure.
 Sometimes the player community will even get together at a local restaurant or someone’s home between games to discuss the game or make props and weapons together.

-The Tradesman Board is a place on the forums where other players either need items or want to trade/sell items for games.
+The Tradesman Board (sign-up required) is a place on the forums where other players either need items or want to trade/sell items for games.
 Items can include costuming, props, weapons, etc. Many of our players are extremely talented in the art of costuming and prop making and we encourage you to make yourselves known!
 If you are in need of items, just ask!
 Players love sharing where they got their items or how they made them.
 Need more costuming and prop information?